 - If you have your own crutches or walker, please bring them, and be sure to put your name on them.
-The hospital therapists will make needed adjustments.
-Otherwise the hospital will provide you with a walker or crutches.
+The hospital therapists may make needed adjustments.
+Otherwise, the hospital will provide you with a walker or crutches if you need them.

 - Bring loose fitting clothes.
-Your leg will be swollen following surgery.
+Your leg will have a bulky dressing and can be swollen following surgery.
 The day after surgery you will start dressing in these clothes instead of a hospital gown.
 We suggest a loose pair of shorts, a very loose pair of slacks or jogging pants, shirts, and comfortable walking shoes.

 - Insurance cards unless you provided the hospital with this information at Pre-Admission Testing.

 - Medications you are currently taking.
 Please bring the bottles if you did not go to Pre-Admission Testing.

 - Bring a copy of the results of tests such as COVID test, EKGs, Echocardiograms, stress tests, and clearance letters from your internists and/or specialist.
 This is in case we do not receive these in our office via fax.

 - Personal items, such as deodorant/toothbrush/razor.

 What you SHOULD NOT bring to the hospital:

 - A Game Ready ice machine.
 This helps tremendously with post op pain and swelling.
 Dr. Bramlett highly recommends that you rent it for 2 weeks unless your budget doesn’t allow it.
 The cost is $120 a week and is not covered by insurance.
 You can return the Game Ready at our clinic when we see you for your follow-up appointment.
 After you turn in your Game Ready, you may use ice packs.
 You can make your own ice mixture by mixing 1 cup of rubbing alcohol and 3 cups of water into a zip lock bag and placing the bag in the freezer.
 It will be slushy and colder than a normal ice bag.